Kyriosity/convert-smth/readme+/dev_concerns.md

 If a method does `2+2` and a postfactum test checks it against `2+2`, is that really of great value?\
 But Ok when tests are conceptual and written first.

+However, TDD is not gold section.

 ## Interfaces
 Not an enlightment of mine: interfaces are the language of decoupling.
 Must be fine-granuled, to be further combined in various higher-level domain definitions.
 With this done, one is safe with the first letter in **S**.O.L.I.D.
 As well a cast to a basic interface makes development cleaner and prevents much of bugs.

 ## Code review and pair programming
 No comment - it's the best part of team work.

+## Code layout
+* limit line length down to 14'' - scrolling horizontally is much worse than vertically

+### Epilogue
+* ~~code in English, comment in Latin, document en français~~